Post EU: food and feed law

 Official food and feed controls

-Regulation EU 2017/625 on official controls and other official activities performed to ensure the application of food and feed law, rules on animal health and welfare, plant health and plant protection products – known as the Official Controls Regulation (OCR) – is an overarching piece of legislation that sets operational standards for the performance of official controls and other official activities by competent authorities (CAs) across the European Union (EU).
+Regulation 2017/625 on official controls and other official activities performed to ensure the application of food and feed law, rules on animal health and welfare, plant health and plant protection products – known as the Official Controls Regulation (OCR) – is an overarching piece of legislation that sets operational standards for the performance of official controls and other official activities by competent authorities (CAs).

 Food information for consumers

-The EU Food Information to Consumers Regulation No 1169/2011 (FIC) covers the general food labelling and nutrition information requirements for pre-packed foods.
+The Food Information to Consumers Regulation (Regulation EU 1169/2011) (FIC) covers the general food labelling and nutrition information requirements for pre-packed foods.
 General food labelling includes areas such as the name of the food, ingredients lists and allergen information.
 Nutrition information includes areas such as the energy content and amounts of fat, carbohydrate, salt and protein present in a food.
 In addition, the Regulation requires food businesses to provide allergen information to consumers for food sold loose and in catering situations.

 Additional regulations

-The execution and enforcement of EU food and feed law in Scotland is achieved through relevant Scottish primary and secondary legislation, as detailed in the Scottish Food and Feed Law Guide.
+The execution and enforcement of directly applicable food and feed law in Scotland is achieved through relevant Scottish primary and secondary legislation, as detailed in the Scottish Food and Feed Law Guide.